Indigestion (dyspepsia) is a mild discomfort in the upper belly or abdomen. It often occurs during or right after eating. It may feel like:

 Antacids may relieve indigestion.

-Medicines you can buy without a prescription, such as ranitidine (Zantac) and omeprazole (Prilosec OTC) can relieve symptoms.
-Your health care provider may also prescribe these medicines in higher doses or for longer periods of time.
+Medicines you can buy without a prescription, such as famotidine (Zantac 360 or Pepcid AC) and omeprazole (Prilosec OTC) can relieve symptoms.
+There are other choices as well.
+In addition, your health care provider may also prescribe these or similar medicines in higher doses or for longer periods of time.

 Get medical help right away if your symptoms include jaw pain, chest pain, back pain, heavy sweating, anxiety, or a feeling of impending doom.
 These are possible heart attack symptoms.